-TID is in the sixth year of a 10-year cycle to perform intrusive testing on all of its wood poles.
+TID is in the seventh year of a 10-year cycle to perform intrusive testing on all of its wood poles.
 The intrusive test looks for internal wood decay.
 Poles with insufficient strength to meet the GO 95 strength requirements are replaced.
+This year TID made a policy change and will now preform intrusive wood pole inspections in the fire zones every five years as opposed to ten.
+TID originally tested poles in 2020 and will now be testing again in 2025 instead of 2030.
+Every pole identified with internal wood decay will be replaced with a fiberglass pole.

 Vegetation trimming along transmission and distribution lines is done primarily by TID contractors.
 The contractors are specialists, selected for their knowledge and experience with work near energized electric lines.
-They also have in-depth knowledge of various tree species, growth rates, and pruning methods that maintain tree health.
+These contractors also have in-depth knowledge of various tree species, growth rates, and pruning methods that maintain tree health.
+Customers and property owners receive a phone call from TID informing them staff will be in the area inspecting and possibly trimming vegetation.
 TID trims so that minimum required clearances are maintained for a two-year trim cycle.
+If TID has discovered vegetation that has grown faster than expected staff will trim the trees and trim again if necessary during winter and summer months.
+In TID's HFTD area inspections begin in late April to avoid rattlesnake season.
+Staff traversing HFTD areas are equipped with snake proof leggings for safety.
+The town of La Grange is prioritized by TID due to it being in a HFTD and receives inspections every couple of months.